There's A New Way To Treat Rosacea — & It Might Surprise You

 “Injecting small quantities of neuromodulators superficially into the skin has been a life-changing treatment for some of my patients,” says Dr. Gilbert.
 Those who have seen benefits from the treatment notice a reduction in flushing for three to four months after a single treatment — a timespan with which no single use of a topical can compete.

-With Botox, Dysport, and Xeomin being used in many off-label ways (example: to minimize armpit and scalp sweating), it can seem like there’s little that the injectables can’t solve.
+With Botox, Dysport, and Xeomin being used in many off-label ways (example: to minimise armpit and scalp sweating), it can seem like there’s little that the injectables can’t solve.
 But Dr. Gilbert and other MDs note that this treatment isn’t for everyone.
-Those with rosacea types outside of flushing (such as acneic rosacea, which is characterized by itchy eyes, or the rosacea involving broken blood vessels), such superficial injections won’t help.
-And as anyone who gets Botox every four months can attest, keeping up with treatments can become a pricey pursuit — and fast.
-(Gilbert charges about $1200 for a full-face treatment, which includes injections in cheeks, forehead, nose and chin.
-Some patients require treatment in fewer places on the face, which minimizes the price.)
+Those with rosacea types outside of flushing (such as acneic rosacea, which is characterised by itchy eyes, or the rosacea involving broken blood vessels), such superficial injections won’t help.
+And as anyone who gets Botox every four months can attest, keeping up with the treatments can become pricey, fast.

-Further, for those recently diagnosed with flushing rosacea, a topical skincare product (like PCA Skin Dual Action Redness Relief) may get the job done in a much more affordable and less invasive way.
+Further, for those diagnosed with flushing rosacea, a topical skin-care product may get the job done in a much more affordable and less invasive way.
+(For these patients, and those who want to supplement in-office injections with at-home care, Dr. Gilbert suggests PCA Skin Dual Action Redness Relief.)
 “The ideal candidate for this treatment is a patient with a known diagnosis of flushing who has not been cured by available topical or oral medications.
-These are generally less expensive,” says GIlbert.
+These are generally less expensive,” says Dr. Gilbert.

 Dermatologist Elizabeth Tanzi, MD, agrees.
 “If a patient has tried everything and is not getting relief for the flushing, I think Botox, Dysport, or Xeomin is a reasonable option, provided the person understands it’s not a permanent result and it can get expensive to do, depending on the amount of toxin that’s needed,” she says.